dotnet/csharplang/proposals/patterns.md

     ;
 ```

 A constant pattern tests the value of an expression against a constant value.
 The constant may be any constant expression, such as a literal, the name of a declared `const` variable, or an enumeration constant.
-When the input value is not an open type, the constant expression is implicitly converted to the type of the matched expression; if the type of the input value is not *pattern compatible* with the type of the constant expression, the pattern-matching operation is an error.
+When the input value is not an open type, the constant expression is implicitly converted to the type of the matched expression; if the type of the input value is not *pattern-compatible* with the type of the constant expression, the pattern-matching operation is an error.

 The pattern *c* is considered matching the converted input value *e* if `object.Equals(c, e)` would return `true`.

+We expect to see `e is null` as the most common way to test for `null` in newly written code, as it cannot invoke a user-defined `operator==`.

 #### Var Pattern